felixalacampagne/Windows11/README.md

-# Windows11 aka If I wanted a Mac I would but a Mac
+# Windows11 aka If I wanted a Mac I would buy a Mac

 Guess what?!!
 M$ has employed a bunch of continuous improvers and they have come up with Windows 11.